 Hanging standards was easy with a temporary brace board installed at the correct height.
 I centered the standard over the stud, leveled it, and installed the screws.

-Shawn was delighted as the first shelf went into its place.
+Shawn was delighted to see the first shelf drop into its place.

 And the project is completed.
 Shawn and I love the new look, and our visitors have commented on how the change opened up the room.